-In Queensland, respondents may receive payment claims from claimants under the Building and Construction Industry Payments (“BCIP”) Act.
+In Queensland, respondents may receive payment claims from claimants under the Building Industry Fairness Act 2017 (BIF Act).

 However, there are a number of key concepts that respondents need to understand in order to make sense of the dispute resolution system set up by this piece of legislation.

-Without a firm understanding of the BCIP Act, respondents may be vulnerable to the often-severe consequences of not dealing with payment claims appropriately.
+Without a firm understanding of the BIF Act, respondents may be vulnerable to the often-severe consequences of not dealing with payment claims appropriately.

-The ABC DRS provides a neat summary of the key areas of the BCIP Act that a respondent should be familiar with in the text below.
+The ABC DRS provides a neat summary of the key areas of the BIF Act that a respondent should be familiar with in the text below.

 After reading this information, you should be able to:

-- Understand the role and responsibilities of the respondents with regard to the BCIP Act.
+- Understand the role and responsibilities of the respondents with regard to the BIF Act.

 - Be able to confidently identify a payment claim.